BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Related Work

+Thus, as we see, the existing time-aware language models (except \cite{dhingra2021time, cole2023salient}) mainly focus on the problem of lexical semantic change detection.
+Nonetheless, typically pre-training corpora designed for semantic change detection are based on a sentence level, such that each data instance is a short sentence that also rarely contains any content time expression.
+Hence, existing language models for semantic change detection neglect either the content temporal information or the timestamp information, and might also lack generalization abilities to other time-related tasks which require long contents as input.
+In addition, because the timestamps of the pre-training corpora are at year granularity, the timestamp information can only be utilized at coarse granularity (i.e., year or even a decade).

-Similar to the above pre-trained models, our proposal is also a transformer-based \cite{vaswani2017attention} language representation model.
+Similar to the above pre-trained models (e.g., TempoBERT \cite{rosin2022time}), our proposal is also a Transformer-based \cite{vaswani2017attention} language model.
 However, unlike all the aforementioned approaches, it exploits both timestamp and content time during pre-training on a temporal news collection.
-As we demonstrate in our experiments, building such a language model is of great importance, especially in temporal information retrieval, question answering over temporal collections, and in other NLP tasks that rely on temporal signals.
+As we demonstrate in our experiments, building such a language model is both advantageous and of high utility, especially in temporal information retrieval, question answering over temporal collections, and in other NLP tasks that rely on temporal signals.